Displaying posts published in

 Walking to buy cereal in the morning.

 The last few entries were sort of environmental downers.
 I still stick by them though.
-In my most ridiculous daydreams, I imagine all of humanity forcably relocated to space colonies made out of ferrous asteriods.
-The Earth could then be restored to something close to what it used to be before we appeared on the [...]
+In my most ridiculous daydreams, I imagine all of humanity forcibly relocated to space colonies made out of ferrous asteroids.
+The Earth could then be … Continue reading

 Fab labs: Factories grow still more portable